crashfort/SourceDemoRender/ReadMe.md

 **You need to launch with -insecure for Source to be able to load plugins.**

-### Instructions
+## Instructions
-**sdr_outputdir must be set before starting movie!** When you are ready to create your movie just type `startmovie <name>` and then `endmovie` as usual.
-There's no need to change host_framerate as that is done automatically. **Do not exit the game until you see a message that says the movie is completed.**
+When you are ready to create your movie just type `startmovie <name>` and then `endmovie` as usual.
+There's no need to change host_framerate as that is done automatically. **Do not exit the game until you see a gren message that says the movie is completed.**

 Example of supported video containers: